Elk and Crab Surf ‘n’ Turf

 Instructions

-• In a bowl, combine the lump crab, red bell pepper, mayonnaise, lemon juice, lemon zest, celery salt, paprika and granulated garlic powder.
+• In a bowl, combine lump crab, red bell pepper, mayonnaise, lemon juice, lemon zest, celery salt, paprika, and granulated garlic powder.
+Mix until well blended.

-• Place the ¾” inch elk steaks on a sturdy cutting board.
-Using a sharp knife, carefully cut the meat horizontally in the middle stopping before severing the two halves.
-Season with kosher salt and freshly ground black pepper.
+• Place ¾-inch elk steaks on a sturdy cutting board.
+Using a sharp knife, slice horizontally through the middle, stopping before cutting all the way through to create a pocket.
+Season generously with kosher salt and freshly ground black pepper.

-• Generously stuff the elk steaks with the crab mixture and secure closed with butcher's twine.
+• Fill each elk steak pocket with the crab mixture and secure closed with butcher’s twine.

-• Remove and set on a cutting board letting the meat rest for 5 minutes.
-Slice, serve and finish with the buttery pan drippings.
+• Remove the steaks from the oven and let rest for 5 minutes.
+Slice, serve, and drizzle with the buttery pan drippings for extra flavor.

 Notes